xNinjaKittyx/homelab/README.md

 - Duplicacy is also used to do a local backup to a 2nd server that's running [TrueNAS](https://www.truenas.com/) on [Proxmox VM](https://www.proxmox.com/en/)
 - [Immich](https://github.com/immich-app/immich) and [NextCloud](https://github.com/nextcloud) for phone automated photo backups.
 - [Syncthing](https://github.com/syncthing/syncthing) as a quick way to get files from one device to another.
 - I also host a local [gitea](https://github.com/go-gitea/gitea) server to hold some automation scripts and also to hold a backup from github.
+- [urbackup](https://github.com/uroni/urbackup_backend) to backup windows computers.
+- [bitwarden-secure-sync](https://github.com/AronMarinelli/bitwarden-secure-sync) to backup password manager.

 ### AI
 - [ollama](https://github.com/ollama/ollama) - API for model access.